 Of course, choosing the subject matter is the most important part and there a few articles on this web site to give you some good macro photography ideas for subject matter.

-I found this subject matter below just outside my backdoor.
+I found this subject matter just outside my backdoor.
 Can you tell what is is?
 It was growing right up against the edge of my deck.

 It is a close-up of a mushroom.
 I was very close and you can see that the resulting depth of field is very small.
+It's another one of my not so successful attempts at artistic macro photography.

 One of the biggest factors in making an image abstract is often the control of depth of field.
 Depth of field get extremely shallow when your camera is focused to close objects.
 Using your lens's smallest aperture (like f/22 or higher) will help.

 The unique growth pattern of the fungus made it abstract without any creative control of depth of field or other digital manipulation.
+The point is, you can find abstract macro photography subjects anywhere.

 Here are some more abstract macro photography ideas, some submitted by readers and some added by the author.
 There are good subjects for macro photography everywhere around you.